BHGC/website/content/about/index.md

 instructors are always willing to help.
 Soon you will be heading to the mountains.

+Although a few of the club members do also fly paragliders, the club does not have instructors for teaching paragliding - only for hang gliding.

 ## The Mountain Experience

 Pilots in the club enjoy flying at some of the best sites in the world.